technway/technway-component-library/packages/stencil-library/src/components/tnw-footer/docs/tnw-footer.md

 ## Overview

-The `tnw-footer` component displays a structured footer with sections for branding, links, contact information, social media, and a newsletter subscription form.
+The `tnw-footer` component displays a structured footer with sections for branding, links, contact information, social media, and a subscription subscription form.
 It is designed to be highly customizable and accessible.

 | Detail | Value |
 | --- | --- |